Kyiv power station ‘seriously damaged’ in strike amid Russian bombing campaign

 Energy infrastructure has been target of Kremlin’s latest attacks

+Russia’s defence ministry shares video of ship launching missiles towards Ukraine on Monday

-A key energy facility in Kyiv was seriously damaged in a missile strike, Ukrainian officials said amid a Russian air campaign aimed at cutting water and electricity in populated areas.
+A key power plant in Kyiv was seriously damaged in a missile strike, Ukrainian officials said amid a Russian air campaign aimed at cutting water and electricity in populated areas.

 Residents of Ukraine’s capital were told power cuts were possible as repair crews scrambled to restore power.